Back To Main Menu

 1. Personal Statement

-At least two weeks before your audition, you are required to upload a personal statement (250-300 words) on the following questions:
+At least two weeks before the audition, applicants are required to submit a personal statement (250-300 words) on the following questions:

 • Why are you applying for the BEd programme?